-- Would your child feel comfortable if you talk to his or her teacher? - Would your child prefer a group meeting, or would he or she like to talk to the teacher/counselor alone? - Has your child talked to teachers, social workers, coaches, or any personnel in the past?
-Does your child feel a connection with that person? - If so, use that person as a connection for the child.
+- · Would your child feel comfortable if you talk to his or her teacher? - Would your child prefer a group meeting, or would he or she like to talk to the teacher/counselor alone? - Has your child talked to teachers, social workers, coaches, or any personnel in the past?
+Does your child feel a connection with that person?

+If so, use that person as a connection for the child.
 It is important to make sure your child participates in the choice.
 The child needs to know what is happening so he or she can be prepared and not caught off guard if asked a question or engaged by school personnel.

-Practice the Discussion
+Practice the discussion

-It may be helpful to practice the discussion with the school ahead of time.
+In preparation for talking with school personnel, it might be helpful to practice the discussion ahead of time.
 Let your child or youth know what you are going to say and have your child help craft the conversation.
-Ask how much information your child would like to have told and to whom.
+Ask how much information they would like to have shared and to whom.
 Engaging the child in talking to the school will help him or her feel a sense of control at a time when he or she has very little control.
-This will also help the child feel as though he or she can talk to you about it as well.
-These conversations can be a powerful way to connect to your child by being the one to talk to him or her, being open to having your child come to you, and keeping the lines of communication open.
+This will also help the child feel as though he or she can come to you for further conversation.

-Make an Appointment with School Personnel
+Make an appointment with school personnel

-After you have spoken with your child, set an appointment to talk to the school social worker or counselor.
+After you have spoken with your child, schedule an appointment to talk to the school social worker or counselor.
 They can be a very useful first contact and connection for how best to support your child/youth as he or she gets back to school.